xbcratos/http-mock-server/README.md

 # http-mock-server
-Simple Java application to start an http mock server
+Simple Java application to start an HTTP mock server.

+HTTP requests can be mocked by modifying the code in HttpMockServer.java class